keebio/keebio-docs/docs/choc-stabs.md

 title: Kailh Choc Stabilizer Installation
 ---

-### Final Results First

 The goal with these Choc stabilizers is to give two friends to your bigger keycap.
 What nice support!
+### Final Results First

-When you're done, it should look like this:
+When you're done, the plate, stabilizer, and switch setup should look like this:

 This is with the keycap off.
 ![](./assets/images/choc/0xpR6wK.jpg)